Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 About the Graduate School

+Graduate education plays a critical role in innovation and graduate degree holders are increasingly in demand in the workforce because of their specialized knowledge and problem-solving ability.
 Graduate study is much more than a continuation of undergraduate work.
 It is distinguished by a spirit of inquiry and the desire to increase human knowledge.
 Graduate study should be contemplated, therefore, only by students who have demonstrated in their undergraduate programs unusual intellectual ability and the capacity for independent thought and investigation.
 For this reason, the Texas Tech University Graduate School exercises selectivity in its admission of students.
 Selective entrance requirements are partly for the maintenance of high standards that must characterize graduate study and partly for the benefit of students in helping them decide whether they should undertake such work.

 In addition to this list of graduate degrees, many departments offer specializations or concentrations in a variety of subject areas.